BayanGroup/nutch-custom-search/README.md

 </document>
 ```

-Note that "dns" is reserved word which stands for "default xml name space".
+Note that "dns" is a reserved word which stands for "default xml name space".

 Also each document can have an id and other documents can inherit its fields by specifying its id in their inherits attribute.
 For example: